 This portrait of Anna Maria Ranuzzi Marsigli and her children was completed in 1665, the last year of Sirani’s life.
 Ranuzzi Marsigli was a Bolognese noblewoman who procured works of art in Bologna for the Medici family.

 Elisabetta catalogued her work in a diary and unusually for the time signed every painting.
 Her signature was often hidden in obscure parts of the painting.
-In the painting above , it appears like embroidery on the subject’s cuff.
+A 2022 exhibition in Bologna’s Palazzo Fava of the paintings from the collection of Michelangelo Poletti included the one below.
+Painted by Sirani in 1664, it depicts Alexander forcing the prophetess to enter the temple pf Apollo at Delphi.

 Through the year of 1665, Elisabetta had recurring severe stomach problems and in August she passed away aged just 27.
 The opinion of several doctors was that she had been poisoned and an unfortunate maid was accused of murder.
 Eventually Elisabetta’s father dropped the case against the girl.
 Descriptions of Elisabetta’s symptoms and a later medical examination of her exhumed body can be interpreted today as death from peritonitis caused by an ulcer.